JonathanPilling/lex_automation/readme.md

 # Notes on Project Structure
 The Jenkins project structure is as follows:
 - **Automation Testing** is the project that runs all automation tests when built
-- **www** projects are correspond to individual sites.
-If you want to run all tests for a particular website, build one of these projects
+- **www** projects correspond to individual sites.
+If you want to run all current tests for a particular website, build one of these corresponding projects
-- **HttpTests** sends request to sites and verifies that the response is an OK status code
+- **HttpTests** sends requests to various sites and verifies that the response is an OK status code
 </div>